-This publication takes effect January 1, 2023 and supersedes earlier billing guides to this program.
+This publication takes effect July 1, 2025, and supersedes earlier billing guides to this program.

-The Health Care Authority is committed to providing equal access to our services.
+HCA is committed to providing equal access to our services.
 If you need an accommodation or require documents in another format, please call 1-800-562-3022.
 People who have hearing or speech disabilities, please call 711 for relay services.

 Washington Apple Health means the public health insurance programs for eligible Washington residents.
 Washington Apple Health is the name used in Washington State for Medicaid, the children's health insurance program (CHIP), and state-only funded health care programs.
-Washington Apple Health is administered by the Washington State Health Care Authority.
+Washington Apple Health is administered by HCA.